rmcclain3/motif-generator/README.md

 This should generate 9 subdirectories with 400-500 .wav samples each.
 The 9 subdirs contain melody samples from:
-Diatonic (Ionian), Mixolydian, Aeolian, Dorian, Harmonic Minor, Melodic Minor, Phrygian, Major Plus 1 Chromatic, and Minor Plus 1 Chromatic.
+Diatonic (Ionian), Mixolydian, Aeolian, Dorian, Harmonic Minor, Melodic Minor, Phrygian, Major Plus 1 Chromatic, and Minor (Aeolian) Plus 1 Chromatic.

 This step also generates the gm_mp3.sh file for the next step.